afollestad/material-dialogs/.github/ISSUE_TEMPLATE.md

 ---

+If this is a improvement or feature request, you can remove everything below.
+Also, please consider making a pull request if you are capable of contributing.

 ###### Include the following:

  - Material Dialogs version: `0.x.x`
- - Affected device: Google Pixel 2 XL with Android 9.0
+ - Affected device: Google Pixel 3 XL with Android 9.0

 Also, please wrap your code with correct syntax highlighting (not just indents).